cibernox/space-crops/README.md

 - `ember g data-source backup --from=@orbit/indexeddb`
 - `ember g data-strategy store-backup-sync`
 - `ember g data-bucket main`
+[Data is saved in both API and IDB, but synchronous]

 If the latency of a connection between London and Sydney, 17000km apart, is of around 250ms, we can expect the internet